travigd/documentation/http-api/3.0.0/index.md

 Although there are a number of advantages to using the AtomPub API, there are also some disadvantages.

-If you discount intermediate caching, the protocol is more expensive than the TCP protocol.
-On a reasonably specified machine, the Event Store can service about 2 thousand requests per second as AtomPub over HTTP - an order of magnitude lower than can be serviced over TCP.
+If you discount intermediate caching the protocol is more expensive than the TCP protocol.
+On a reasonably specified machine, the Event Store can service about 2,000 requests per second as AtomPub over HTTP (an order of magnitude lower than can be serviced over TCP).

 There is also a latency increase when using AtomPub, as a component wishing to subscribe would poll for new events rather than having new events pushed to it as can be the case with the TCP API.
 The latency on a subscribe operation is generally measure in a few ms where as the latency for delivery to a poller will be measured in seconds.

 ## Compatibility with AtomPub

 The Event Store is fully compatible with the 1.0 version of the Atom Protocol.
 If problems are found the protocol specified behaviour will be followed in future releases.
-There are however extensions to the protocol that have been made such as headers for control and some custom rel links.
+There are however extensions to the protocol that have been made such as headers for control and some custom `rel` links.

 ### Content Types